 - Loss: Customer accepts that Priority Pass is not liable for any direct or indirect loss to Customer, or any guests, arising from the provision or non-provision, whether in whole or in part, of any of the advertised benefits and facilities.
 Customer accepts that Priority Pass is not liable for any loss or personal injury suffered inside a Lounge or Merchant location by any person who has entered with a Means of Access.

 - Personal Belongings: To the fullest extent allowed by law, Priority Pass accepts no responsibility for the actions of Customer when using any Lounge or Merchant or participating in Programme, and will not be responsible for any personal belongings brought into a Lounge or Merchant by Customers or their guests.

 - Lost or Stolen Means of Access: Lost, stolen or damaged Means of Access must be notified immediately to (i) the Priority Pass office from which the Means of Access was issued, or (ii) the payment card provider or other organisation, who will be responsible for providing a replacement Means of Access.
 A charge may be levied for any replacement Means of Access.

 - Invalid Means of Access: Any Lounge or Merchant accessed by a Customer using an invalid Means of Access, including any guests, will be charged to Customer.

-- Cancellation and outstanding charged: In the event that programme membership has been revoked due to Customer’s payment card being cancelled or an account being transitioned to a payment card that no longer participates in the programme, Priority Pass reserves the right to pursue legal action to recover any outstanding charges.
+- Cancellation and outstanding charges: In the event that Programme membership has been revoked due to Customer’s payment card being cancelled or an account being transitioned to a payment card that no longer participates in the Programme, Priority Pass reserves the right to pursue legal action to recover any outstanding charges.

 - Disputes: Customer agrees Priority Pass is not responsible for any disputes or claims that may occur between Customer, Lounges or payment card providers, nor for any losses, costs, damages, or expenses incurred or debited.